dheerajanikar/prompt_caching/README.md

 python script_name.py

 	•	The AI will start by providing a brief summary of the key points in the .txt file you have
-	•	You can then enter your questions or comments about the paper.
-The AI will respond based on the paper's content.
+	•	You can then enter your questions or comments about the blog.
+The AI will respond based on the blog's content.
 	•	To end the conversation, type 'quit'.